 You can read a great article about the benefits of bone broth at Nourished Kitchen by clicking here.

-Free Chicken Stock?
+Free Chicken Stock and Turkey Stock?

 Every time we have chicken I gather all the bones and put them in a gallon Ziploc freezer bag.
 I then keep these in the freezer and keep adding to it until the bag is full.
 Don’t worry, the bones are going to be cooked at high pressure, which will sanitize them, so there’s no need to get freaked out about the germs from your kids’ plates.